valhuber/ApiLogicServer/api_logic_server_cli/docs/index.md

 # Welcome to API Logic Server

+> This is an old version of the docs - please see the [current version](https://apilogicserver.github.io/Docs/)

 API Logic Server creates __customizable database web app projects:__

 * Creation is __Instant:__ create _executable_ projects from your database with a _single_ command.
 Projects are __Highly Functional,__ providing: